AmenZhou/amenzhou.github.io/_posts/2018-11-06-how-about-formik-and-yup.markdown

 });
 ```

-The api call will be fired while user is typing by key strokes.
-Consider to cache the api call or separate the email validation from this schema.
+The api call will be fired while user is typing by key strokes. **Consider to cache the api call or extract the email validation from this schema.**

 ### 3. Don't use self-controlled input components inside Formik